AWS RDS Aurora

 • Aurora replicates data to the secondary AWS Regions with a typical latency of under a second.

-• Aurora global database uses dedicated infrastructure to replicate the data, leaving database resources available entirely to serve applications.
+• Aurora Global Database uses dedicated infrastructure to replicate the data, leaving database resources available entirely to serve applications.

 • Applications with a worldwide footprint can use reader instances in the secondary AWS Regions for low-latency reads.